dndx/phantun/README.md

 # Compariation to udp2raw
 [udp2raw](https://github.com/wangyu-/udp2raw-tunnel) is another popular project by [@wangyu-](https://github.com/wangyu-) that is very similar to what Phantun can do.
 In fact I took inspirations of Phantun from udp2raw.
-The biggest reason for developing Phanton is because of lack of performance when running udp2raw (especially on multi-core systems such as Raspberry Pi).
+The biggest reason for developing Phantun is because of lack of performance when running udp2raw (especially on multi-core systems such as Raspberry Pi).
 However, the goal is never to be as feature complete as udp2raw and only support the most common use cases.
 Most notably, UDP over ICMP and UDP over UDP mode are not supported and there is no anti-replay nor encryption support.
 The benefit of this is much better performance overall and less MTU overhead because lack of additional headers inside the TCP payload.